mosjs/mos/plugins/mos-plugin-dependencies/README.md

 ## API

-`dependencies()` - create a section with the list of dependencies
+`dependencies(opts)` - create a section with the list of dependencies

-`devDependencies()` - create a section with the list of dev dependencies
+`devDependencies(opts)` - create a section with the list of dev dependencies

+* `opts.shield` - *boolean* or *string* - tells whether to add a dependency shield or not.
+If `true`, adds a shield using default styling.
+If a `string`, adds a shield with the style specified by the string.
+Is `false` by default.